 When it comes to electrical solutions, we are the experts here at Walker Electrical.
 Especially in commercial settings.
 So we know that whenever you encounter a commercial electrical problem, it can be a nightmare.
 If there are electrical problems that cut power to certain machines, appliances, or sections of the building, your company could face substantial losses.
-As a result, we have produced this guide to help you identify common commercial electrical problems.
+But what are the most common commercial electrical problems?
+And how can these be resolved?

-What are the most common commercial electrical issues?
+What are the most common commercial electrical problems?

 There are several commercial electrical issues that can arise from time to time.
-These can be divided int three categories:
+These can be divided into three categories:

 - one single item not working